facebook/react-native-website/docs/debugging.md

     }
 ```

 4. Open the project in Android Studio and resolve any dependency issues.
-The IDE should guide you through this steps after hovering your pointer over the red lines.
+The IDE should guide you through these steps after hovering your pointer over the red lines.

 5. Run `react-native run-android`.